cirocosta/learn-plai/2-about-parsing/README.md

     [else (error 'parse "invalid input")]))
 ```

-and then an interpreter which will handle our internal datastructure, evaluate it and return the result of it
+and also an interpreter which will handle our internal datastructure, evaluate it and return the result of it (in this case, a number):

 ```scheme
 (define (interp [a : ArithC]) : number